| name | biloba-dom-method |

 Step 3 — test it

 Tests are Ginkgo specs.
 Add specs to the matching *_test.go file (e.g. dom_test.go).
-Use the biloba-testing skill for the harness details (gt, ExpectFailures, fixtures).
+Use the biloba-testing skill for the harness details (gt, ExpectFailures, fixtures, and the poll-by-default assertion idioms).
 Cover at minimum:

-- the happy path (immediate and, if applicable, the matcher form polled with
+- the happy path (the fully-applied form, and the matcher form polled with

 Eventually),

-- failure-message text where you wrote a custom template.
+- failure-message text where you wrote a custom template (reuse the matcher instance that was already

 If you need new DOM to exercise, add or extend a fixture in ./fixtures/*.html.